MCL Injuries: Why Kevin Durant Will Be Back

 If the stretch is moderate, but not complete, a greater call to action is released.
 There is more pain and responsive swelling, and a more robust collagen formation and a stronger healing response are initiated.

 If the stretch is so extreme that the ligament ruptures, a blood clot forms at the broken ends of the vessels and tissues.
 The joint remains unstable until natural healing forms new fibers across the gap or a surgeon sews the ends together.

 Fortunately, the medial collateral ligament has a great blood supply.
 Unlike the anterior cruciate ligament (ACL) in the middle of the knee, the MCL can usually heal on its own.
-Today, given the availability of stem cells from various sources, we can accelerate the healing by injecting these cells and their potent growth factors to the injured tissues.
+Today, given the availability of native repair cells from various sources, we can accelerate the healing by injecting these cells and their potent growth factors to the injured tissues.
 These work by recruiting more cells, by stimulating cells to lie down new collagen, and by reducing scarring and inflammation.
-Amniotic tissues have two to fifty times the growth factors found in normal circulating blood and are currently the most powerful tool we have to return torn tissues to their healed status.

 These healing MCL bands can then be exposed to careful motion that stimulates, but does not further stretch, the tissue.
 This, along with soft tissue manipulation by qualified physical therapists, stimulates the mechanoreceptors on the cells to lay down additional collagen—which promotes faster, stronger healing.